 - Promote a Shift to Organic and Regenerative Agriculture

 GE wheat has not been approved for cultivation, consumption, or sale.
 Green America is monitoring the approval of GE wheat and will keep this page updated with its current status.
 Should GE wheat move forward in the approval process, Green America will take action to oppose its approval.

 GE wheat has not been approved for cultivation, consumption, or sale; therefore, there are not any food products on the market that contain GE wheat, though many packaged foods contain other GE ingredients, such as corn and soy.
 Since US citizens have yet to be granted the right-to-know what is in their food, the only way to avoid purchasing any GE ingredients is to look for organic, Non-GMO Project Verified, or the NSF International Non-GMO True North certification.

 The “Stop GE Wheat” campaign is led by Green America, a not-for-profit membership organization founded in 1982.
 Green America’s mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.
 Green America represents consumers, businesses, and farmers, and works with allies across the globe.

-If you would like to support the campaign or get more involved in our work to build a more sustainable food system, please contact Anna Meyer, Food Campaigns Director, at email@example.com.
+If you would like to support the campaign or get more involved in our work to build a more sustainable food system, please contact Jes Walton, Food Campaigns Director, at email@example.com.